Elector approval obtained – RDOS corporate building

 With Statutory Approval from the Inspector of Municipalities on April 28, 2025, approval of Loan Authorization Bylaw No. 3106, 2025 will be obtained from the electorate within the RDOS through an Alternative Approval Process (AAP) in accordance with the Local Government Act.

-Click the link below to view the information release.
+Click the links below to view the information releases.

 https://www.rdos.bc.ca/newsandevents/rdos-news/hot...